-I have lived on Molokai for over 45 years and have been fishing for over 50 years.
+I have lived on Molokai for over 47 years and have been fishing for over 50 years.
 This is how I support my family.
-Over the years, I’ve witnessed some of the declines in fisheries, and have found my priorities shifting towards stewardship of our precious reef ecosystems.

 For you anglers who have fished in other exotic areas of the world for bonefish, you may be disappointed by the smaller numbers of bonefish here.
 You will never see vast schools of a hundred fish or more.
 But what we do have, are BIG bonefish.

-Fishing on Molokai is not just another fishing trip, it’s almost a spiritual journey into Hawaii’s most serene waters to fish.
+Fishing on Molokai is not just another fishing trip, it’s almost a spiritual journey into Hawaii’s most serene and uncrowded waters to fish.